MobilityData/gtfs-validator/RULES.md

 ### E056 - Missing both `calendar_dates.txt` and `calendar.txt` files

-Both files `calendar.dates.txt` and `calendar_dates.txt` are missing from the GTFS archive.
-At least one of both files must be provided.
+Both files `calendar_dates.txt` and `calendar.txt` are missing from the GTFS archive.
+At least one of the files must be provided.

 # Warnings